 You’ve de-cluttered your home, slapped on a fresh coat of paint and now it’s time to breathe life into your empty property.
 One developing trend is virtual property staging.

-This is opposed to authentic property staging, where a team of professional stylists decorate your home with seasonal décor and furniture.
+This is opposed to authentic property staging, where a team of professional stylists decorate your home with seasonal furniture and furnishings.

 Virtual staging uses image editing software to decorate your property by superimposing individual pictures of furnishings onto pre-existing photos of your home.
 As similar as the services seem, there are quite a lot of differences between the two.